 Additional Custodian details1

-- Clients authorise Lifetime to appoint, and / or remove an independent Custodian to hold money and securities on your behalf, and / or engage any third party to appoint and replace an independent Custodian for the Camelot DIMS, as contemplated in the Service Disclosure Statement.
+- Clients authorise Lifetime to appoint, and / or remove an independent Custodian to hold money and securities on your behalf, and / or engage any third party to appoint and replace an independent Custodian for the Lifetime DIMS, as contemplated in the Service Disclosure Statement.

 - In the Booster Platform Service, there is an agreement between Booster Financial Services Limited and the Custodian, ACNL.
 That agreement also contains the terms on which Booster can terminate the current custodial agreement.
-If Booster terminates the current custodial agreement, they would appoint a new custodian that they consider would meet its and Lifetime’s legal obligations, without interrupting the continuity of the Camelot DIMS.
+If Booster terminates the current custodial agreement, they would appoint a new custodian that they consider would meet its and Lifetime’s legal obligations, without interrupting the continuity of the Lifetime DIMS.
 In this event, your Portfolio would not be impacted.